 The Board, through Motion No. M2017-37 directed Sound Transit staff to engage with the State Legislature and pursue options to address public concerns about Motor Vehicle Excise Taxes and the depreciation schedule in use for Sound Transit 3.
-Sound Transit will work with the Legislature to develop solutions within constitutional and statutory limitations and ensures that the agency's ability to deliver the voter-approved plan within the adopted timeline.
+Sound Transit will continue to work with the Legislature to develop solutions that seek to implement the public's desire to base vehicle taxes on a vehicle's true current value in a revenue neutral manner, provided that such solutions must not unconstitutionally impair bondholder contracts.